KishoreKumar278/M21CS058/README.md

 The Docker images that were created for this web application are:

-kishore@kishore-VirtualBox:~/webapplication/php/src$ docker images
+kishore@kishore-VirtualBox:~/webapplication/php/src$ docker images<br>

-REPOSITORY                              TAG          IMAGE ID       CREATED        SIZE webapplication_php-apache-environment   latest       0275193e344b   14 hours ago   497MB
+REPOSITORY                              TAG          IMAGE ID       CREATED        SIZE<br>
+webapplication_php-apache-environment   latest       0275193e344b   14 hours ago   497MB<br>
-php                                     8.0-apache   a91619aa5b87   4 days ago     477MB
+php                                     8.0-apache   a91619aa5b87   4 days ago     477MB<br>
-mysql                                   latest       5a4e492065c7   13 days ago    514MB
+mysql                                   latest       5a4e492065c7   13 days ago    514MB<br>
-phpmyadmin/phpmyadmin                   latest       2e5141bbcbfb   2 months ago   474MB
+phpmyadmin/phpmyadmin                   latest       2e5141bbcbfb   2 months ago   474MB<br>

 This is the sample web application which I done with the help of the docker containers and docker images.